 - You are unemployed or unable to find full-time employment.
 This type of deferment is limited to three years.

-- You are on active duty with the military, or you have been on active duty with the military within the last 13 months.
+- You are currently on active duty with the military, or you have been on active duty with the military within the last 13 months.

-In order to receive a deferment, you must apply directly to your loan servicer.
-For information on how to contact your loan servicer, you can check the National Student Loan Data System.
-Deferments are granted in six-month increments.
+To receive a deferment, you must apply directly to your loan servicer.
+For information on how to contact your loan servicer, you can access the StudentAid.gov website.
+Deferments are typically granted in six-month increments.

 Student Loan Deferment Calculator

 Forbearance may be an option for borrowers who don’t qualify for deferment.
 When your loans go on forbearance, you may pause student loan payments, usually for around 12 months.
 However, interest will accrue on your loans, whether they are subsidized or unsubsidized.
 That accrued interest will be capitalized unless you pay the interest during the forbearance period.

 There are some situations where forbearance is mandatory, meaning your loan servicer is required to offer you forbearance.

 Mandatory forbearance may be available in the following circumstances: